-Last Updated on October 8, 2021 by scottkandh
+Last Updated on December 12, 2021 by Scott Charleboix

 In this post, how to properly examine your Pinterest Analytics, I’ve been looking at my Pinterest analytics and they are all over the map.
 The picture below shows my Pinterest Impressions for the last 90 days.
 I’m tired of looking at my Pinterest impressions and seeing this yo-yo effect of going up and down so I’m going to buckle down and take a new approach of looking at my Pinterest Analytics.

 This blog post looks at where to put your focus on improving Pinterest Analytics.
 NOTE: I started at a flat zero because my old Pinterest account was suspended.
 I had to restart all over again and I vowed I wouldn’t let that happen again.
 So, I got Pinterest savvy to prevent my new account from getting flagged.

 “This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.“